Why are my windows fogging up in winter? What did I do wrong? This is a complaint I hear from new home buyers all the time.

 How To Fix It

 Well some causes of high humidity in the home are quite easily fixed – others are not.
 The easiest thing to do is if you have a forced air furnace and a whole-house humidifier is to turn down the humidity.
 Humidity may have to be at about 20% in the winter time if it’s -20-degrees out to keep those windows from frosting up – depending on how insulated your windows are.
-Here is a handy chart that shows what the humidity level should be in the house to prevent the windows from getting all frosted up:
+Here is a handy chart that shows what the humidity level is possible in a building before the windows will fog up or frost up:

 Outside Temperature (Celsius) | Humidity (Double Glazed Windows) | Humidity (Triple Glazed Windows) |